-How To Legally Protect Your Blog With Legal Pages And By Using Blogging Best Practices (2025)
+10 Ways To Legally Protect Your Blog: Legal Pages And Blogging Best Practices (2026)

-Protecting your blog legally can seem like an extra hassle and expense.
+Protecting your blog legally can feel like an extra hassle and expense.
 However, it can greatly impact your blog and its growth.
-Just like you pay attention to key blog pages such as a home page, about page or contact page, you need to have legal pages.
+Just like you pay attention to key blog pages such as a home page, about page or contact page, you need to have legal pages in place.

 For many years, I used a free Privacy document and a Disclosure that I had cobbled together from looking at other bloggers’ legal pages.
 Bad me — this is a big no-no!